 The standards of integrity and the penalties of dishonesty apply equally to

 - audio recordings, performances, and files

 - all electrochemical means of storage and communication

 - use of computing facilities and resources in violation of copyright laws

-I will vigorously pursue prosecution of academic dishonesty to the very limit of sanctions allowed by the college, up to and including failure of the course and expulsion from the college.
+I will vigorously pursue prosecution of academic dishonesty to the very limit of sanctions allowed by the university, up to and including failure of the course and expulsion from the university.
 I will just as vigorously work with students to prevent even unintended lapses of integrity.

-While student media producers retain copyright ownership of their respective work, enrollment in this course constitutes your permission to let the college, the department, the professor, their representatives, and successors, exhibit and distribute for promotional purposes those media projects submitted in fulfillment of course assignments.
-Without any effect on your grade you may withhold or limit such permission by indicating your wish to do so in a note to your professor signed, witnessed, and dated, before the course’s drop date.
+While student media producers retain copyright ownership of their respective work, enrollment in this course constitutes your permission to let the university, the department, the professor, their representatives, and successors, exhibit and distribute for promotional purposes those media projects submitted in fulfillment of course assignments.
+Your enrollment further implies consent to be photographed in class or while working on class projects.
+Without any effect on your grade, you may withhold or limit such permission by indicating your wish to do so in a note to your professor signed, witnessed, and dated, before the university’s last day to drop-add.

 How can I arrange to work after-hours in campus buildings?
 Online offerings of this course do not include access to campus facilities.

 How do I arrange to borrow equipment for this weekend’s shoot?
 Can I borrow equipment to shoot my cousin’s wedding?
 Equipment loan is not available to students enrolled in online offerings of this course.
 Students are responsible for access to specified equipment.